Upper Appomattox canal system: Canal built in 1816

 The Appomattox Canal, completed in 1816, connected 5.5 miles from the head of the falls at the Fall Line on the Appomattox River to the Turning basin in Petersburg, Virginia.
 Built for $60,000, the canal could carry the bateau, six feet wide and three feet deep.
 With another $10,000 it could carry all river traffic.
 Slaves labored on the Appomattox River from Farmville to Petersburg, more than one hundred miles, constructing numerous wing dams to maintain the river's water level.
-The canal ;system included four stone staircase locks.
+The canal system included four stone staircase locks.
 Four watermills along the river had locks in their dams.
 Two of these watermills had stone locks.

-The Canal around the falls had a navigable aqueduct made with Stone Arches and stone culverts to take boats over the Rohoic Creek confluence on the way to the canal basin.
-A short distance from the Basin, connected a by carriage route, were deep water ports that allowed for transport of to goods to and from the Chesapeake Bay and beyond.
+The Canal around the falls had a navigable aqueduct made with stone arches and culverts to take boats over the Rohoic Creek confluence on the way to the canal basin.
+A short distance from the Basin, connected a by carriage route, were deepwater ports that allowed for transport of goods to and from the Chesapeake Bay and beyond.

 Israel on the Appomattox

-One fourth of all cargo was transported from Farmville in bateaux on the Appomattox, andne third of the bateaux were owned by Free people of color.
-Otherwise, Bateaux were owned by White People who employed white boatmen as well as freemen and slaves.
-In 1796, plantation owner, Richard Randolph, freed his slaves upon his death and bequeathed his land to those freemen, including Sam White, enabling them to take ownership in 1810.
-The freemen, who formed the settlement of Israel hill; constructed building; farmed; operated bateaux; engaged in the transportation commerce — and lived in Israel Hill up to the time of the Emancipation Proclamation.
+One-fourth of all cargo was transported from Farmville in bateaux on the Appomattox.

+One-third of the bateaux were owned by free people of color, with the rest owned by white people who employed white boatmen as well as freemen and slaves.

+In 1796, the will of plantation owner Richard Randolph freed the people he had enslaved, including Sam White; the will also bequeathed his land to them, enabling them to take ownership in 1810.
+The freemen founded the settlement of Israel Hill, where they built buildings, farmed, operated bateaux, and engaged in transportation commerce until the Emancipation Proclamation.

 Rebuilt in 1830

-Upper Appomattox Canal begins upstream as a contour canal split out of granite and dug out of soil and clay.
+The Upper Appomattox Canal begins upstream as a contour canal split out of granite and dug out of soil and clay.

-The Granite Arches of the Navigable aqueduct over Rohoic Creek still remain.
+The granite arches of the navigable aqueduct over Rohoic Creek still remain.

-In 1829 the Virginia General Assembly hired a public engineer to determine the possibility and cost of connecting the upper Appomattox River to the Roanoke River at the Mouth of the Staunton from the Appomattox past Farmville by canal or rail.
+In 1829, the Virginia General Assembly hired a public engineer to determine the possibility and cost of connecting the upper Appomattox River to the Roanoke River at the Mouth of the Staunton from the Appomattox past Farmville by canal or rail.
 However, that canal connection was never built.

 The Upper Appomattox Canal, in Petersburg, was rebuilt by John Couty as a lock and dam system with a total of 17 locks and 8 miles.
 It was still designed for bateau.
 Tolls were paid by shippers to support the cost of maintaining the locks and dams.
 In fiscal year, 1831, boatmen shipped around 20,000 barrels of flour and 20,000 barrels of wheat; 5,000 hogsheads of tobacco leaf, and some tobacco stems; half a million pounds of manufactured goods, barrel staves, cotton, corn, salt, lime and iron.
 By 1836, Petersburg was connected to docks at City Point by the City Point Railroad rather than carriage.
 Petersburg was also connected to the north by rail on the Richmond and Petersburg Railroad and the South on the Petersburg Railroad in the 1830s.